Our nation’s special education law, the Individuals with Disabilities Education Act (IDEA) defines intellectual disability as...

 - Genetic conditions, such as Down syndrome, fragile X syndrome, and phenylketonuria (PKU)

-- Problems during pregnancy, such as baby’s cells dividing irregularly as it grows, or a mother who gets an infection such as rubella while pregnant
+- Problems during pregnancy, such as a baby’s cells dividing irregularly as it grows, a mother who gets an infection such as rubella while pregnant, or drinking during pregnancy

 - Problems at birth, such as the baby not getting enough oxygen

 - Health problems: diseases like whooping cough, the measles, or meningitis can cause intellectual disabilities.
 They can also be caused by extreme malnutrition, not getting enough medical care, or by being exposed to poisons like lead or mercury.